endre86/puckno_tournament/README.md

 # Puck.no tournaments

-A simple web application for managing and registrating to tablehockey tournament.
+A simple web application for managing tablehockey tournament.

 ###### Under developement